-The student should work with the Program Coordinator of the Pre-Professional Health Sciences track and with the Chair of the Liberal Studies program as s/he selects courses.
+Students entering programs that do not require as much advanced biology (chiropractic, DPTs, OT, etc.) may choose any major.
+The BA in Liberal Studies is still a viable choice, but students may also wish to consider other majors.
+The student should work with the Program Coordinator of the Pre-Professional Health Sciences track and with the Chair of the major program as s/he selects courses.